Johnny is a longtime online writer and car enthusiast. As a BMW owner, he has years of experience fixing problems with their engines.

 There is a lot of discussion in various forums about how this gear does not ever seem to turn all the way around and you can fix it by simply rotating the gear to the unused portion (a potential free fix).
 I cannot speak to whether that is a reliable long term fix since I did not try that.
 You can see from my photos, however, that it indeed does not look like one side of the gear that still has the light green lubricant on it was ever touched or used by the worm gear, so take that for whatever it's worth.

 My experience (and decision) was that if I was going to spend an afternoon underneath the car removing the actuator motor and taking it apart I did not want to risk the free fix failing at some point and having to do it all over again.
 I believe it's well worth the $50 - $100 to purchase a new gear and not worry about it for another 80k miles or more.
 Since the first writing of this article, replacement gears have actually gone from $100 down to $20 or less!

 If you've determined from watching the video above that you have this problem, you can fix it yourself by either replacing the entire motor unit (still somewhat expensive at $800 or so just for a new motor), or you can go a step further and replace just the motor gear by following along with the video below.
 You can order a new gear easily on Amazon with the provided link.

 My experience is that it took me about 3 hours to remove the actuator motor and disassemble/reassemble it and bolt it back onto the car.
 The hardest part was really just accessing the motor and torx bolts to get them off.
 Some basic tips would be:

 - Make sure you've let the car cool significantly (overnight would be a good idea) before attempting.

-- You may need some special female torx (star) socket bits for the bolts that hold the actuator motor on (link below).
+- You may need some special female torx (star) socket bits for the bolts that secure the actuator motor (link below).